Essential Guide to Trucking Insurance Coverage

 Gap coverage

 Gap coverage is an essential endorsement for businesses financing or leasing their vehicles.
-This type of coverage is designed to bridge the “gap” between the actual cash value of a vehicle at the time of loss and the amount still owed on its financing or lease agreement.
+This type of commercial truck insurance coverage is designed to bridge the “gap” between the actual cash value of a vehicle at the time of loss and the amount still owed on its financing or lease agreement.
 In the event of a total loss or theft, gap coverage can prevent significant financial shortfall, ensuring that businesses are not left paying out of pocket for a vehicle they can no longer use.

 Downtime coverage